arafatm/arafatm.github.io/_articles/agile/shape-up.md

 delay.](https://basecamp.com/assets/books/shapeup/1.4/fat_tailed-5fb8e1135bd81c8b8cee8bba29be34ec985a983698a65f9aaefdef79ab63b575.jpg)

 We want to remove the unknowns and tricky problems from the project so that our probability is as thin-tailed as possible.
-That means a project with independent, well-understood parts that assemble together in known ways.

-### xxx Look for rabbit holes[](#look-for-rabbit-holes)
+### Look for rabbit holes[](#look-for-rabbit-holes)

-Fleshing out the elements of the solution was a fast-moving, exploratory process.
-It was more breadth than depth.
 In this step, we slow down and look critically at what we came up with.
 Did we miss anything?
 Are we making technical assumptions that aren’t fair?

-One way to analyze the solution is to walk through a use case in slow motion.
-Given the solution we sketched, how exactly would a user get from the starting point to the end?
-Slowing down and playing it out can reveal gaps or missing pieces that we need to design.

 Then we should also question the viability of each part we think we solved.
 We ask ourselves questions like:
 - Does this require new technical work we’ve never done before?
 - Are we making assumptions about how the parts fit together?
 - Are we assuming a design solution exists that we couldn’t come up with